University of Florida Policy on Dual Use Research of Concern

 In the event a DURC determination is made, a draft risk mitigation plan for the conduct and communication of DURC must be submitted to the USG (or NIH for non-USG funded research) within 90 days of the DURC committee’s determination.
 The plan will indicate the DURC-associated risks identified by the committee, the specific risk mitigation measures to be employed, and how these measures address the identified risks.
 The funding agency is required to provide an initial response to institutions within 30 calendar days and finalize and approve the plan within 60 days of receipt of the draft plan.
 The DURC Committee will review plans at least annually and modify them as needed.

-Education and training on DURC is required for all for individuals conducting life sciences research with one or more of the 15 agents subject to the policy.
-At this time, the US Dept. HHS training slide set http://www.phe.gov/s3/dualuse/Documents/durc-us-policy-trng.pdf will be used for this purpose.
+Education and training on DURC is required for all individuals conducting life sciences research with one or more of the 15 agents subject to the policy.
+All individuals with access to select agents are provided with information related to DURC as part of the introductory training for select agents.

 Record Retention and Access